 There are multiple ways to find creators.
 At the end of this blog, we’ll cover some of the best platforms where you can find the needed creators.

 2. How much do creators cost

-- a creator with 50-500.000 followers on Instagram can charge $500–$5,000 per post
+- Creators with 50-500.000 followers on Instagram can charge $500–$5,000 per post

-- creators with 1-10.000 followers on Instagram charge between $25–$250 per post.
+- Creators with 1-10.000 followers on Instagram charge between $25–$250 per post.

 3. How to define a budget and strategy